 Under the registration rights agreement of Prestige LLC, the holders of a majority of the investor registrable securities, as defined in the registration rights agreement, have the right at any time, subject to specified conditions, to request Prestige LLC, any corporate successor or any subsidiary, to register any or all of their securities under the Securities Act on Form S-1, which we refer to as a "long-form registration" at Prestige LLC's expense or on Form S-2 or Form S-3, which we refer to as a "short-form registration" at Prestige LLC's expense.
 In addition, following an initial public offering by Prestige LLC, subject to specified conditions, the holders of a majority of the TCW/Crescent registrable securities, as defined in the registration rights agreement, have the right to request one short-form registration at Prestige LLC's expense.
-Prestige LLC is not required, however, to effect any long-form registration within 90 days after the effective date of a previous long-form registration or a previous registration in which the holders of registrable securities were given the piggyback rights described in the following sentence, without any offering of its equity securities, other than pursuant to a registration requested by holders of a majority of the investor registrable securities or holders of a majority of TCW/Crescent registrable securities, an initial public offering of Prestige LLC's equity securities or a registration on Form S-4 or Form S-8.
+Prestige LLC is not required, however, to effect any long-form registration within 90 days after the effective date of a previous long-form registration or a previous registrable securities are entitled to the inclusion of such securities in any registration statement used by Prestige LLC to register any offering of its equity securities, other than pursuant to a registration requested by holders of a majority of the investor registrable securities or holders of a majority of TCW/Crescent registrable securities, an initial public offering of Prestige LLC's equity securities or a registration on Form S-4 or Form S-8.
 With the exception of the holders of senior preferred units, each securityholder of Prestige LLC is a party to the registration rights agreement.